MarkWattsBoomi/SearchFilterTable---NG/README.md

 It just tells the table to show the buttoon and allows setting the icon & position etc.

-If defined a new "Import RowsW button appears.
+If defined a new "Import Rows button appears.

 On click will show a local file picker.